unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 MVUX comes with a powerful code-generation engine that supplements the user with generated boilerplate code that consists of model and entity proxy classes containing important properties and asynchronous commands.
 The proxy-classes assist the UI with displaying the data according to its current state provided with the metadata.

 To learn more about the power of MVUX Commands, refer to [the Commands topic](xref:Overview.Mvux.Advanced.Commands) on the Advanced page.
-That page also explains how to [inspect the MVUX generated code](xref:Overview.Mvux.Advanced.InspectGeneratedCode).
+That page also explains how to [inspect the MVUX-generated code](xref:Overview.Mvux.Advanced.InspectGeneratedCode).

 #### UI Controls
 MVUX also provides a set of UI tools that are specially tailored to automatically read and display that metadata, providing templates for the various states, such as no data, error, progress tracking, as well interactions with the server to enable easy refreshing and saving of the data.